FabricMC/fabric-docs/develop/getting-started/setting-up-vscode.md

 ## Viewing Bytecode {#viewing-bytecode}

 Viewing bytecode is necessary when writing mixins.
-However, Visual Studio Code lacks support for bytecode viewing, other than a few extensions which might not work.
+However, Visual Studio Code lacks native support for bytecode viewing, and the few extensions which add it might not work.

 In such case, you can use Java's inbuilt `javap` to view bytecode.